gitlabhq/gitlabhq/doc/development/testing.md

 - `let` variables are preferable to instance variables.
 Local variables are preferable to `let` variables.
 - Use `let` to reduce duplication throughout an entire spec file.
-- Don't use `let` to define variables used by a single test; define them as local variables inside the test's `it` block.
 - Don't define a `let` variable inside the top-level `describe` block that's only used in a more deeply-nested `context` or `describe` block.
 Keep the definition as close as possible to where it's used.